Appeals court says Lisa Cook can remain Fed governor for now, rejecting Trump bid to remove her

 Washington — A federal appeals court on Monday rejected a bid from President Trump's administration to allow the president to fire Lisa Cook from the Federal Reserve Board of Governors, leaving intact a lower court order that reinstated her to the post.

 The U.S. Court of Appeals for the D.C.
 Circuit divided 2-1 in declining to grant the Trump administration emergency relief and clear the way for Mr. Trump to remove Cook from her position.
-The decision all but ensures Cook will remain a governor on the seven-member Fed board through a two-day meeting of its interest rate-setting committee, which Cook sits on and is set to begin Tuesday.
+The Trump administration is likely to ask the Supreme Court to intervene.
+But absent an 11th-hour order from the high court, the decision all but ensures Cook will remain a governor on the seven-member Fed board through a two-day meeting of its interest rate-setting committee, which Cook sits on and is set to begin Tuesday.

 Mr. Trump moved to oust Cook from the Fed's Board of Governors last month over allegations of mortgage fraud.
 Cook denies any wrongdoing.